tramitit/guides/en/france/scholarship_application.md

 ---
-title: "Scholarship application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Scholarship Application Guide"
-description: "Your guide on how to apply for scholarships in France"
+- France
+date: '2024-06-07'
+description: Learn about scholarships - financial aid for education.
+Find out who needs it, required documents, how to apply, and providers for assistance.
+Explore now!
 draft: false
+meta_title: 'Scholarships Guide: Requirements, Providers, and Application Procedure'
+title: 'Scholarships Guide: Requirements, Providers, and Application Procedure'
-translationKey: "france-scholarship_application"
+translationKey: france-scholarship_application
 ---

 ## Description
 ### What is it?